A rock told me this:

 When we pass by a river, we test it out.
 She dips the spear point under the water, so the distortion doesn’t ruin her aim.
 The clear glass point melts into the quick rushing water.
 We stand motionless with water up to our knees, she with her glorious spear and I with my simpler flint one, and we wait until we become invisible to the fish, until they take us for granted.
 We become strange trees sticking up out of the water with leafless branches pointing down.
 The fish grow bolder.
 Robin slowly lifts her spear and strikes.

-Trout for dinner.
+Catfish for dinner.
 We fry it up Arctic-style.